 - Leadership competencies are required for successful performance in roles that involve managing, supervising, or influencing others.

-The new types of libraries all have a similar look and feel that's simpler than competencies.
+The job description libraries all have a similar look and feel that's simpler than competencies.
 Instead of a table format, the items are just a line of text in a list format.
 There's no further level of detail the way there is with competencies where you click the name to open the table displaying its levels, notions, and behavioural indicators.

 Competencies are used in every module in CompetencyCore including Jobs, Surveys, Interview Guides, Assessment, Development, Performance, and Learning Resources.
-But currently, the new types of libraries are only used in Jobs.
+But currently, the job description libraries are only used in Jobs.
 More options will become available in upcoming releases.